Upgrading

 Enonic CLI

-Make sure you have Enonic CLI installed
+Make sure you have the latest version of Enonic CLI installed

 Disk space